yates13/recursive-factorials/README.md

 Recursive processes are useful when the space to be examined is complex (e.g. tree traversal).
 While we aren't going to address these scenarios in this class, we will introduce the process of recursion using a simple example: the factorial.

 In introductory math classes you learn that factorials are the product of all positive numbers from 1 to a given number n (represented as n!).
+For example, 5! can be written out as 5 * 4 * 3 * 2 * 1.
 This mathematical process can be coded iteravely as follows:

 ```
 def get_factorial_iter(n):